hawkinslabdev/minimalproxy/ReadMe.md

-# 🌐 Minimal Proxy for Exact Globe Plus
+# 🌐 Minimal Proxy for internal webservices

 A lightweight, easy-to-deploy proxy for Exact Globe Plus services.
 Provides secure access to your Exact services through a modern API gateway with multiple environment support.